BCC+ Audio Visualizer

 - Gradient: Composites the visualizer over a gradient.

-Color: Sets the color of the background when the mode is set to solid.
+- Color: Sets the color of the background when the mode is set to solid.
 In its default state it is black.
 By selecting a color with the color chip, the color can be set to any RGB value.
 With the eyedropper, the color can be selected directly from the image pixels.

-- Disabled: disables GPU rendering and allows for CPU software rendering.
+- Disabled: Forces CPU rendering.